 What is the necessary equipment for a lookout?

-- Personal Protective Equipment, radio with extra batteries, compass, binoculars, belt weather kit, Incident Action Plan, map, food, water, and watch.
+- Personal protective equipment (PPE), radio with extra batteries, compass, binoculars, belt weather kit, an Incident Action Plan (IAP), map, food, water, and watch.

 Incident Management Situation Report (IMSR)